-6. Thread the cables through the eyebolts.
-Return the cables through the holes near the bottom of the convection box back panel, (For precast or clay block flue systems return the cables through the slotted holes in the side of the convection box), and through the "V" shaped brackets near the bottom front sides of the convection box - See figure 20.

-7. Place the convection box fully back into the fireplace opening so that it is sealed against the fireplace front surround.
+- 6. Thread the cables through the eyebolts.
+Return the cables through the holes near the bottom of the convection box back panel and through the "V" shaped brackets near the bottom front sides of the convection box See figure 21. - 7.
+Place the convection box fully back into the fireplace opening so that it is sealed against the fireplace front surround.